LucasCasadoPrime/CSDLib/README.md

 ## Usage

 This lib have five modules and multiple functions in them to help you.

 The modules are :

 	.
 Strings management

 	.
 String's Array management

 	.
-Int's Array management
+Int Array management

 	.
 Files management

 	.
-Linked list generic system <br/>
+Linked list generic system
+<br /><br />

 The particularities of CSDLib are :

-.
-All function are automatically free
+ 1. All function are automatically free (don't forget to use my_malloc(size) function)

-.
-Variable assignment is automaticly reallocated if needed
+  2. Variable assignment is automatically reallocated if needed

-.
-An system of linked list is available to help you to manage your data
+  3. An system of linked list is available to help you to manage your data

-.
-A lot of functions added to help you to manage your data (based on python standard library)
+  4. A lot of functions added to help you to manage your data (based on python standard library)

 For your future problems, please refer to the [Documentation]() (soon)